Category Archives: Uniforms

 Fun Patches

-If you don’t see the patch, or any patch that looks a lot like it, in the patch placement guide for your daughter’s level, the patch is probably a Fun Patch.
-These are usually participation patches that girls get for simply going to a Girl Scout event though sometimes they are also earned.
+If you don’t see the patch, or any patch that looks a lot like it, in the patch placement guide for your daughter’s level, it is probably a Fun Patch.

-While the front of the vest is reserved for official Girl Scout badges and pins, the fun patches on the back of the vest become a scrapbook of memories for all of the fun things that your daughter has done as a Girl Scout.
+Fun patches go on the back of the vest (or on a jacket or blanket) and become a scrapbook of memories for all of the fun things that your daughter has done as a Girl Scout.
+Fun patches can also be put on a jacket or a blanket.

 How do girls get fun patches?